lagoon-eight/drop-me-off/NOTES.md

 There are about 14 frames per second.

 For the first try I will use only center images and see what happens.

+---
+The easiest way to train the model is to use a Docker container.
+Installing Keras, Tensorflow and OpenCV and all the right version of all the libraries takes time, so it's better to Dockarize the result.